 About Me

-I am a 22 year old freelance journalist, primarily writing for Time Out UK and London.
-I work weekly across news, arts & culture, on features about Gen Z, and on social media.
-I'm also a regular contributor to various BBC Radio stations discussing music and youth culture.
+Previously, I was at Time Out, where I worked across news, travel, features about Gen Z, and social media.
+I was also a regular contributor to various BBC Radio stations discussing music and youth culture.
+In 2025, I also graduated from Bristol University with a BA in Film & TV and English literature.

-I'm available for commissions, day-shifts, broadcast work, or just for a chat.
-To get in touch email me at annierosamac@icloud.com or message me via any social media, linked below.
-See below for recent examples of my written work.
+I'm always up for a chat, so get in touch email me at annierosamac@icloud.com, or annie.mcnamee@times.radio for work related inquiries.
+Alternatively, message me via any social media, linked below.

 Contacts